jdonszelmann/language-recognision-neural-network/README.txt

-language recognision AI by Jonathan Dönszelmann
+language recognision AI by Jonay2000

 to use: install pyton with the following modules: numpy